qlikstar/neev-backend/README.md

 2. You may choose to run a virtualenv if running locally.
    Run the requirements: `pip install -r requirements.txt`

-3. Run `streamlit run app.py --server.port 80`
+3. Run `streamlit run app.py` on port 8000
+4. Modify the `.streamlit\config.toml` to change port number